 I was charged with a domestic violence charge several years ago and plead guilty, took the required courses... did 2 years good behavior.
 The case was dismissed and I cant find a record of the case in the virginia system at all.
-I'm wondering if it is showing up in background checks for jobs and...
+I'm wondering if it is showing up in background checks for jobs...
 Read more »

 Charges that involve juveniles or those like child endangerment & domestic assault are process in Juvenile & Domestic Relations court.
 Cases in that court are not posted on line.
-Yes, a domestic assault charge will likely show up on a criminal record check: that you were charge and it was...Read more »
+Yes, a domestic assault charge will likely show up on a criminal record check: that you were charge and it...Read more »

 He was arrested July and was in jail until a week ago, he was then taken to prison to get his DOC number and finish his time.
 I've contacted Doc but never been given a release date.
 Could you give me an estimate on a release date?
-Also the jusde did grant him the 41 days he had pulled before court...
+Also the jusde did grant him the 41 days he had pulled before...
 Read more »